reidphilpot/data-driven-grid/README.md

 # Data Driven Grid

-This project aims to identify an API that would enable a datagrid to be defined in the service layer and rendered by a thin client.
+This project aims to identify a JSON contract that would enable a datagrid to be defined in the service layer and rendered by a thin client.

 The API should provide the following features: